xenomorphtech/the-core/README.md

 ## english
 - phonics
-feedback on phonics based on text recognition
+feedback on phonics based on speech recognition
+- assisted reading (text to speech) highlithing the current word being spoken display images related to the word,

 - build vocabulary
 through interacting with a virtual environment using voice